kossiitkgp/KWoC-Frontend/public/faq.md

 - __Will I receive a certificate at the end of the KWoC?__

   If you remain with us till the end of the program, then you'll receive a certificate for completion of the program.
+You would have to clear both the mid and end evaluation to get the certificate.
+More details can be found in our [manual](link here)

 - __Which programming language(s) do I need to be fluent in?__